-It should also be noted that in some of the smaller communities with less on the market these numbers may not be as stable as others with more data – for instance, Saratoga only had four homes sold matching this criteria within the 120 days of collected data, and therefore may not be as accurate as others, such as the Blossom Valley area of San Jose with the most data at 35 homes sold.
+It should also be noted that in some of the smaller communities with less on the market these numbers may not be as stable as others with more data – for instance, Los Altos regularly has too few sales to garner useful data, as opposed to markets like the Blossom Valley area of San Jose which frequently has the most homes sold and therefore more reliable data.
 For these smaller communities with less data, it is beneficial to look at them more closely – Saratoga, for instance, has 3 different high school districts which have an impact the real estate prices.
 This chart is really just a snapshot to give a general sense of the relative affordability of these markets to one another.

 Palo Alto is a gorgeous, exciting area with all kinds of wonderful features – beautiful neighborhoods, lower crime, great schools, short commute.
 But if you haven’t founded a successful startup company or inherit a couple of million bucks, it can be hard to buy a single family home there.
 Many people would like to live in the shadow of Stanford University, but their budget just won’t allow it.
 What, then?
 Even townhomes and condos are exorbitant in Palo Alto, but there are more affordable homes not too far away if you’re willing to commute.